glitchchh/glitchchh/README.md

 👋 | Hello, I'm **Glitchchh**

-🇩🇪  | I'm a passionate Developer from Germany
+💡   |I'm a passionate Developer from Germany

 🌱 | I'm always interested in learning new things